IBMStreams/streamsx.objectstorage/demo/data.historian.event.streams.cos.exactly.once.semantics.demo/LAUNCH.md

     @consistent (trigger = periodic, period = 5.0, ...

-This is required for Event Streams using standard plan.
+*This update is required for Event Streams using standard plan only!*

-When running a **"Lite"** plan service, then reduce the amount of data to 300000 messages and the number of partitions to one!
+When running a **"Lite"** plan Streaming Analytics service, then reduce the amount of data to 300000 messages and the number of partitions to one!

 `streamsx-runner --service-name $STREAMING_ANALYTICS_SERVICE_NAME --main-composite com.ibm.streamsx.datahistorian.generate.json::Main --toolkits dh_generate_json --submission-parameters mh.topic=dh_lite mh.topic.numPartitions=1 numMessages.per.partition=300000`

-## "Event Streams to COS" app to the Streaming Analytics service
+## 2) "Event Streams to COS" app to the Streaming Analytics service

 It is recommended to launch the application [dh_json_parquet](dh_json_parquet/README.md) to a Streaming Analytics service with "premium container" plan (16 cores and 128GB RAM)